 - More heavily discounted: Has been around for much longer (launched in February 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the Z6 is the clear winner of the match-up (13 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the Z6 emerges as the winner of the contest (13 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon Z6 and the Pentax K-1 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best DSLR Camera listings whether the two cameras rank among the cream of the crop.